-It is fundamentally important for an environmental organization to show its love for nature.
-She does this not only through direct actions but also at the level of visual identification.
+An environmental organization needs to show its love for nature.
+She does this not only through direct actions but also through visual identification.
 The Greenpeace logo is very conceptual, although it may seem childish and frivolous to some.

 Meaning and History

-The organization’s logo appeared presumably in 1969 when Don’t Make Waves changed its name to the Greenpeace Foundation.
-After that, the company did not consider it important to spend money on non-essential things and updated the visual mark only once by changing the color.
+The organization’s logo appeared, presumably, in 1969, when Don’t Make Waves changed its name to the Greenpeace Foundation.
+After that, the company did not consider it important to spend money on non-essential items and updated the visual mark only once, changing the color.

 What is Greenpeace?